-- (1) Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for homelessness prevention assistance; - (2) Is living in the home of another because of economic hardship; 9 of 32 - (3) Has been notified in writing that their right to occupy their current housing or living situation will be terminated within 21 days of the date of application for assistance; - (4) Lives in a hotel or motel and the cost of the hotel or motel stay is not paid by charitable organizations or by federal, State, or local government programs for low-income individuals; - (5) Lives in a single-room occupancy or efficiency apartment unit in which there reside more than two persons, or lives in a larger housing unit in which there reside more than 1.5 people per room, as defined by the U.S. Census Bureau; - (6) Is exiting a publicly funded institution, or system of care (such as a health-care facility, a mental health facility, foster care or other youth facility, or correction program or institution); or
+(1) Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for homelessness prevention assistance; assistance.

+(2) Is living in the home of another because of economic hardship; 9 of 32

+(3) Has been notified in writing that their right to occupy their current housing or living situation will be terminated within 21 days of the date of application for assistance;assistance.

+(4) Lives in a hotel or motel and the cost of the hotel or motel stay is not paid by charitable organizations or by federal, State, or local government programs for low-income individuals; individuals.

+(5) Lives in a single-room occupancy or efficiency apartment unit in which there reside more than two persons, or lives in a larger housing unit in which there reside more than 1.5 people per room, as defined by the U.S. Census Bureau; Bureau.

+To be reprinted only with permission of Nan McKay & Associates Unlimited copies may be made for internal use program or institution); or

+(6) Is exiting a publicly funded institution, or system of care (such as a health-care facility, a mental health facility, foster care or other youth facility, or correction